MatthiasSchinzel/sysmon/Readme.md

 * Add iowait for each CPU core

-* Add more detailed Memory information (buffer and )
+* Add more detailed Memory information (buffer and cache)

-* CPU clock: Sometimes clock for threads on some physical core differ --> I think this is in reality not possible.
+* CPU clock: Sometimes clock for threads on same physical core differ --> I think this is in reality not possible.
 Maybe calculate average per physical core.
 Also group threads belonging to the same physical core together and "bond" visually.

 * Check if can be published under MIT license (Maybe some restrictions from pyqtgraph of pyqt5).

 * Add dark mode

-* Make a C/C++ port (probably lower recourse requirements)
+* Make a C/C++ port (probably lower hardware requirements, even though CPU load is low.)